gcote2019/WaterPoloScoreboard/README.md

 The Android version is also limited.
 It cannot update the view-only web page but other devices can connect to it to view the scoreboard.
 It is better to use it as a viewer.

-It is strongly recommend to use the Windows version as the main application.
+It is strongly recommended to use the Windows version as the main application.

 ### The welcome screen
 ![Welcome screen](./images/welcome.png)